Speak to an Adviser

 Can I trust an adviser?

 Prior to October 2004, the UK mortgage industry was self-regulating.
 In effect, anyone could have set up as a mortgage broker, regardless of their experience.
-However, since October 2004, selling and advising on mortgages has been regulated by the Financial Services Authority (FSA).
+However, since October 2004, selling and advising on mortgages has been regulated - first by the Financial Services Authority (FSA) and currently the Financial Conduct Authority (FCA).
 So if you discover afterwards you have been given bad advice, you can complain to the Financial Ombudsman Service and potentially receive compensation.
 Mortgage advisers must pass a number of exams and become authorised before they are allowed to advise the public.

 Basic reasons for using a mortgage adviser